 We’ve covered the six traditional routes in this article, but there are several others which are more off the beaten track and will give you a more unique experience.
 We’ll be covering these ultimate Kilimanjaro itineraries in a separate article about.

-For more guidance, feel free to contact one of our local Kilimanjaro experts.
+For more guidance, feel free to send us an inquiry to speak directly to one of our Kilimanjaro experts.